mmatteo-hub/RT2_Assignment1/README.md

 * folder: chosen between *assignment* and *robot-sim*;
 * arena: chosen between *1-original_arena* and *2-fast_arena*

-The output is 2 images and a variable to be read from the Workspace.
+The output is composed of 2 images and a variable to be read from the *Workspace*.
 In order to understand the results it is suggested to read the brief [report](https://github.com/mmatteo-hub/RT2_Assignment1/blob/statistics_RT1_Assignment1/statistics_results/report/RT2__Report_RT2_Assignment1_pt2.pdf) which explains all the procedure of data analysis.